huangzixia/ExUTR/doc/Installation.md

 - Swissprot

 The Swissprot database is pre-formatted which is ready to use with BLAST.
+Please include '.pal' extension file which ties multiple volumns of the Swissprot database together.
+ExUTR will check this file before performing BLAST search.

 - 3UTR.mam.fasta